jin/create-bazel-workspace/README.md

   a top level target `//:<layer>_example` in the generated workspace.
 - `WORKSPACE`: Specifies the WORKSPACE content
 - `BUILD.bazel`: Specifies the top level BUILD file
-- `loads.bzl`: Specifies the load statement to be prepended to the top level BUILD file
 - `post_create.txt`: Further instructions for a layer after `create-bazel-workspace`

 When you specify multiple layers, files in each layer will be appended to the